Wally Parson family funeral directors – the history

 The family story doesn’t end there though, and today, having been born in a funeral home and been trained firstly by Wally Parson, the Professional’s Professional, but latterly by a whole range of experts in a whole range of fields, over a forty year period, I am approaching a lifetime of service in the same profession as my forefathers.

-To quote my fathers wreath inscription to his father on the day of his funeral, I would like to say to my ancestors “I hope that one day you will be as proud of me, as I am of you.”
+Wally Parson passed away in 2022 and Richard remains the last Parson still in the profession, to quote my Wally’s wreath inscription to his father on the day of his funeral, I would like to say to him and to my ancestors “I hope that one day you will be as proud of me, as I am of you.”

 Richard and his team are consummate professionals who supported us at the most challenging of times.